thekeen01/rag/README.md

 mkdir chroma_db
 ```

-clone the repo and edit the ingest.py to point it to your documents directory and run the ingest, this might take a while
+clone the repo and edit the ingest.py to point it to your documents directory and run the ingest, this might take a while.
+Ensure that the chromadb path is properly set for where you created your chroma_db dir

 ```
 pyhton3 ingest.py